 To find out more

 I invite you to download CPI's Checklist for Managing Mental Health at Work

 for strategies on addressing mental health issues in your workplace.
 Please share the webinar with your friends, family, and coworkers too.
 Together we can reduce stigma, debunk myths, and give people with mental illness the support they need.

 Log in to purchase workbooks

 for teaching the Topic Module to staff at your organization.
 To learn more first, watch this Instructor-specific

 webinar, one of the many benefits of your certification.

 Now I pass it over to you.

-What are you doing to raise awareness, stop stigma, and address concerns?
+What are you doing to become more inspired, informed, and involved?
 Please let me know in the comments!